-- 2.1 A Village Design Statement is prepared by a town or parish council with the support of the wider community for example, in the form of a steering group. - 2.2 A Village Design Statement is used to describe the distinctive and local landscape character and design of a village and its surrounding countryside.
+- 2.1 A Village Design Statement is prepared by a town or parish council with the support of the wider community - for example, in the form of a steering group.
+A Village Design Statement is used to describe the distinctive and local landscape character and design of a village and its surrounding countryside.
 To do this, community consultation and engagement is undertaken to establish the distinctive and local landscape character and/or key design issues in the local area.
-This information is then used to develop design guidelines to help planners, developers, and individuals to understand local character and design issues and aspirations.
-In doing so, a Village Design Statement can be used to help implement existing local design policies, influence future local design policies, and support good planning. - 2.3 A Village Design Statement subject to public consultation and assessment can be adopted by a local planning authority as a supplementary planning document.
-As set out in the Planning Practice Guidance, a supplementary planning document should build, and provide more detailed advice or guidance, on policies in a local plan.
-In terms of Upham, the relevant adopted local plans are the South Downs Local Plan (Adopted 2019) and the Winchester Local Plan (Part 1; Joint Core Strategy [Adopted 2013] and Part 2; Development Management and Allocations [Adopted 2017]) for the areas inside and outside the South Downs National Park respectively.
-Moreover, the Upham Village Design Statement (UVDS) can provide further detail in terms of distinctive and local landscape character and design for the purposes of interpreting and implementing: - Policies SD4 (Landscape Character) and SD5 (Design) in the South Downs Local Plan (Adopted 2019); and - Policy CP13 (High Quality Design) in the Winchester Local Plan Part 1 (Adopted 2013) and Policy DM15 (Local Distinctiveness) in the Winchester Local Plan Part 2 (Adopted 2017). - 2.4 It should be emphasised that a supplementary planning document does not form part of the development plan, and so it cannot introduce new planning policies.
+This information is then used to develop guidelines to help planners, developers, and individuals to understand local landscape character and design issues and aspirations.
+In doing so, a Village Design Statement can be used to help implement existing local landscape and design policies, influence future local landscape and design policies, and support good planning. - 2.2 A Village Design Statement subject to public consultation can be adopted by a local planning authority as a supplementary planning document.
+As set out in the Planning Practice Guidance1, a supplementary planning document should build, and provide more detailed advice and guidance, on policies in an adopted local plan.
+The adopted local plan for Upham comprises: - The South Downs Local Plan [Adopted 2019] for the area inside of the South Downs National Park; and - The Winchester Local Plan (Part 1; Joint Core Strategy [Adopted 2013] and Part 2; Development Management and Allocations [Adopted 2017]) for the area outside of the South Downs National Park. - 2.3 The Upham Village Design Statement (UVDS), if adopted, would build and provide more detailed guidance on the interpretation and implementation of: - Policy SD4 (Landscape Character) and Policy SD5 (Design) in the South Downs Local Plan; and - Policy CP13 (High Quality Design) and Policy DM15 (Local Distinctiveness) in the Winchester Local Plan Parts 1 and 2, respectively. - 2.4 It should be emphasised that a supplementary planning document does not form part of the development plan, and so it cannot introduce new planning policies.
 However, a supplementary planning document is a material consideration in decision-making and the determination of planning applications.

-&lt;sup>1 Paragraph: 008.
+1 Paragraph: 008.
 Reference ID: 61-00820190315.
 Revision date: 15 03 2019.